nemonik/hands-on-DevOps/README.md

 **Installing on Windows**

-To install on Windows
+To install on Windows:

-1. Right click the downloaded zip file
+1. Right click the downloaded zip file.

-2. Extract all
+2. Extract all.

-3. enter `C:\Program Files\packer_1.5.1_windows_amd64` as the path
+3. Enter `C:\Program Files\packer_1.5.1_windows_amd64` as the path.

-4. Extract
+4. Extract.

-5. Continue (give admin permission.)
+5. Continue (Give admin permission.)

-6. In the Windows taskbar, enter `env` into `Search Windows` and select `edit the system environment variables`
+6. In the Windows taskbar, enter `env` into `Search Windows` and select `edit the system environment variables`.

 7. In the `Systems Property`'s `Advanced` tab select `Environment Variables...` button.

-8. In `Environment Variables` windows that opens, in `User variables for...` select the Path variable then select`Edit ...` to open a `Edit environment variable` window
+8. In `Environment Variables` windows that opens, in `User variables for...` select the Path variable then select`Edit ...` to open a `Edit environment variable` window.

-9. Select `new` and enter `C:\Program Files\packer_1.5.1_windows_amd64`
+9. Select `new` and enter `C:\Program Files\packer_1.5.1_windows_amd64`.

 #### 9.5.1.3.
 Packer project explained